JanHerca/urantiapedia/output/wikijs/en/help/content.md

 Readers can also add to *Urantipedia* their own written books if they want to share as a public license.
 The way to add them is as with any other book, in the `book` path, with one page for title, author, copyright notice and date, one page for index, and one page per chapter.
 Books, of course, must have a relation with *The Urantia Book* and provide some kind of help in the understanding of the book, not be novels or any inspired work with few relations to the book.

-The URL pattern for these books is like this: `https://urantiapedia.org/en/book/[book_title]`.
+The URL pattern for these books is like this: `https://urantiapedia.org/en/book/[author]/[book_title]` for books with a known author or `https://urantiapedia.org/en/book/[book_title]` for anonymous books.
 Be aware that book title in URL is recommended to be in english even if the original language in which the book is written is not english.
 Check more about this in a section below.

-## Articles
+## Articles, Study aids and Diagrams

 This includes any article, help material and opinion document that may be interesting for studying and understanding *The Urantia Book*.

 Each will be a page with sections.
 It is highly recommended to have the common sections *References*, *Links* and *External links*.
 Images will be added so that they are linkable as entities by themselves, so that many articles can share the same images without repeating them. *References* are important.
 Many readers have written articles in which they do not correctly include the reference to a quote from Urantia book or from any scientific paper.
 Whenever possible, these articles should be amended to add these missing references.
 Without references, the information is not true.

-The URL pattern for an article should follow this: `https://urantiapedia.org/en/article/[article_title]`.
+The URL pattern for an article should follow this: `https://urantiapedia.org/en/article/[author]/[article_title]` for articles with known author or `https://urantiapedia.org/en/article/[article_title]` for anonymous articles.
 Be aware that although articles has a title in the original language in which they were written by its author, it is a good practice to use a translated name in english.
 This way URL may have a consistent pattern.

 Let's put an example.
 Imagine a spanish reader has created an article titled *Nazaret en tiempos de Jesús*, that we can translate to *Nazareth in Jesus times*.
 The better choice for URL would be